RiccardoRacca315163/MLDLproject/README.md

 ### Architectures
 The architectures used and fine-tuned are VSLNet and VSLBase.
-For the actual implementation code please see disclaimer 2 above.
+For the actual implementation code please see disclaimer 2 above and Training.ipynb
-Shown in: Training.ipynb

 ### Evaluation and Comparison